Joshua-Weaver1/ECM1400-Continuous-Assessment/README.md

 After starting the program, you may access the program by going to the address http://127.0.0.1:5000/index on a browser.

+In order to customise the program to display the statistics for your given area, you can access the config file and change the values for the keys "location" and "location_type".

 ---

 ## Testing
 The tests has been placed in the modules called test_covid_data_handler and test_covid_news_handling.
-These will automatically be performed when the webpage is refreshed by the client.
+These will be called when the webpage is refreshed by the client.

 ---

 ## Details
 Author: Joshua Weaver
+Link to GitHub Page: https://github.com/Joshua-Weaver1/ECM1400-Continuous-Assessment
+Licence: MIT Licence